- Family and Medical Leave Policy

 Except when leave is needed to care for a covered service member, the College reserves the right to require that the employee or patient obtain the opinion of a second health care provider of the College's choosing.
 This health care provider will not be one regularly employed by the College, and the College will pay for the cost of the examination.
 If the second opinion conflicts with the opinion of the first health care practitioner, the employee / patient may choose to follow the recommendation of the second health care provider or to select a mutually agreeable third health care provider, at the College's expense, whose decision will be binding.

-Except when leave is needed to care for a covered service member, during an ongoing, intermittent leave, recertification by a health care provider may be required by the College at reasonable intervals (typically every 12 months), as permitted by the Family & Medical Leave Act.
+Except when leave is needed to care for a covered service member, during an ongoing, intermittent leave, recertification by a health care provider may be required by the College at reasonable intervals (typically every 12 months), as permitted by the Family and Medical Leave Act.
 If the number of days or weeks of leave requested changes, recertification by a health care provider may be required.

 All medical information that the employee or patient and his/her physician supply to support the request for leave will be kept in the employee's confidential medical file.
 Only those with a business need-to-know will receive information regarding an employee's absence.

-F&ML may not be designated retroactively if timely notice of the absence was not provided by the employee.
+Family and Medical Leave may not be designated retroactively if timely notice of the absence was not provided by the employee.

-Members of the faculty will not be charged with use of Family & Medical Leave during the scheduled fall, winter, spring, and summer break periods unless they are scheduled to teach during such periods.
+Members of the faculty will not be charged with use of Family and Medical Leave during the scheduled fall, winter, spring, and summer break periods unless they are scheduled to teach during such periods.

 Salary/Use of Paid Leave

-F&ML is unpaid except when a full-time employee is eligible for paid sick leave or when Workers’ Compensation wage loss benefits are payable due to an occupational illness or injury.
+Family and Medical Leave is unpaid except when a full-time employee is eligible for paid sick leave or when Workers’ Compensation wage loss benefits are payable due to an occupational illness or injury.
 Full-time employees should see the Paid Sick Leave Policy for Professional Staff or the Paid Sick Leave Policy for Faculty for more details about use of paid sick leave.

-Health, Dental, and Flexible Spending Accounts Plan -- As applicable, participation in the College’s group Health & Prescription Drug Plan, Dental Plan, and/or Flexible Spending Accounts Plan (Medical Expense Reimbursement Account, Dependent Care Account) will continue while an employee is on approved paid F&ML (i.e., receiving paid sick leave benefits or paid vacation benefits), providing the employee is otherwise eligible for such coverage.
+Health, Dental, and Flexible Spending Accounts Plan -- As applicable, participation in the College’s group Health & Prescription Drug Plan, Dental Plan, and/or Flexible Spending Accounts Plan (Medical Expense Reimbursement Account, Dependent Care Account) will continue while an employee is on approved paid Family and Medical Leave (i.e., receiving paid sick leave benefits or paid vacation benefits), providing the employee is otherwise eligible for such coverage.
 Health insurance and dental premiums, at active employee rates, will be deducted from each of the employee's sick leave payments or vacation payments on a pre-tax basis (unless the employee had previously elected after-tax deductions), and any contributions to the Medical Expense Reimbursement Account and /or Dependent Care Account will continue to be deducted from the employee's pay on a pre-tax basis if the employee remains eligible for participation.

-If an employee takes unpaid F&ML, he/she may elect to continue coverage through the Health & Prescription Drug Plan, Dental Plan, Medical Expense Reimbursement Plan, and/or Dependent Care Account, or may discontinue participation during the unpaid leave.
+If an employee takes unpaid Family and Medical Leave, he/she may elect to continue coverage through the Health & Prescription Drug Plan, Dental Plan, Medical Expense Reimbursement Plan, and/or Dependent Care Account, or may discontinue participation during the unpaid leave.
 If coverage is continued, health insurance and dental premiums, at active employee rates, and Medical Expense Reimbursement Account and/or Dependent Care Account contributions must be paid by the employee.
 Payments are to be made by the employee in one of the following ways while taking unpaid leave:

 Pre-payment Option -- an employee may elect to pre-pay all or a portion of premiums/contributions due during the leave period on a pre-tax basis, to the extent that such pre-tax payments will not be used to fund coverage during the next calendar year.
 Such pre-payments will be deducted from salary in advance of the leave period, on a pre-tax/salary reduction basis.
 If an employee elects this pre-payment option, he/she must notify Human Resources at least one month in advance of commencement of leave.